krxm107/tp/docs/UserGuide.md

 The find_person command can be used to locate persons using their basic fields, such as their name, address, email, phone and tags.
-To do so, use the matching search condition (as displayed in the previous section) followed by the keyword you wish to match for that condition (e.g. `findc n/ John`). **Do note that there should be a space before each search condition or keyword.**
+To do so, use the matching search condition (as displayed in the previous section) followed by the keyword you wish to match for that condition (e.g. `findp n/ John`). **Do note that there should be a space before each search condition or keyword.**

 <div markdown="span" class="alert alert-info">